This pink soup with white chocolate and berries is the perfect Valentine's day dessert! It can also be served cold as a light mousse.

 You can eat this soup warm, with a dollop of whipped cream, a dusting of cocoa and the chocolate cookies.
 It will be a very interesting experience, since most desserts are not served as a warm soup.
 But, you can also refrigerate it and let it thicken.
 It will thicken just enough to become an extra delicate and silky cream.
 Your choice!

 Need some dark chocolate to feel festive?
-This pure chocolate mousse cake will totally satisfy your craving!
+This rich chocolate mousse cake (without gelatin) will totally satisfy your craving!

 - 7 oz (200 grams) white chocolate, chopped